 Have a Christmas meal out with a friend or partner before school breaks up, or in the New Year when schools return.
 I always do this.
 Christmas has to be so low key for us, that it’s boring, so I sparkle it up for me, but not around the kids so they don’t get stressed.
 Stock up on your fave treats so you can munch in any 5 min breather you get or at night when kids are asleep.

-Jane, mum of 15-year-old and 11-year-old
+Jane, mum of two

 Try to get any important Christmas chores out of way when kids not around or rope them in.
 They pick up on our stress!
 Plan all your meals in advance and have some in freezer.
 Again, boring but lifesaving.
+If Christmas activities like visiting Santa are too much.
+Bake a Christmas item (or buy ready-made cakes and throw on icing and sprinkles) once a week.
+Baking is calming and gives life skills.

-Jane, mum of 15-year-old and 11-year-old
+Jane, mum of two

-6. Stick to a routine – Christmas and New Year is a busy time of year and we often find ourselves out more often and for longer, but you might find your child doesn’t respond well to a change in routine, so try to keep some of the bigger routines like bedtime and mealtime around your usual times.
+Christmas and New Year is a busy time of year and we often find ourselves out more often and for longer, but you might find your child doesn’t respond well to a change in routine, so try to keep some of the bigger routines like bedtime and mealtime around your usual times.

 We try not to overwhelm him with changes to his normal daily routine.

-Amy, mother of two-yea-old
+Amy, mother of a toddler

 Keep routine at home as close to normal as possible, don’t plan too much, don’t have rose tinted expectations, go with the flow, have Christmas dinner all prepped in the freezer just to reheat and don’t worry if Christmas dinner is frozen pizza.